wtsi-hgi/gatk-cwl-generator/README.md

 - The output parameters id's are of the format `<NAME>Output`
 - All read filter parameters are included as optional parameters in every tool, if they don't conflict with input parameters
 - Types of parameters are mostly what is specified in the documentation, corrected in a couple of places
-- The type of the input parameter `annotation` is a string, not an enumeration of all the possible options
 - Array types in the documentation are implemented as a union of the base type and the array type

 ## Examples